 It seems like most of the architectural zeitgeist in the U.S. is dominated by news of supertalls sprouting in Manhattan.
 But that has not been the case in many American cities.
 Even with widespread housing shortages and proof that density is better for residents, most American cities have had a fear of heights—until now.

-The Iceberg, by Marie Hunnell, Azita Soltani Far, and Nina Tatic, has unique angles that ensure the structure does not create excessive shadows on nearby landmarks
+The Iceberg, a concept for DC by Marie Hunnell, Azita Soltani Far, and Nina Tatic, has unique angles that ensure the structure does not create excessive shadows on nearby landmarks

 The exhibition TALL DC: New Monumentalism recently proposed some ideas for ways that the city could sensitively build skyward without dramatically altering the historic fabric of the city.
 These are just ideas, of course, but they’re provocative enough to move the conversation forward in a way that might help the city to eradicate this antiquated law.

 As many cities literally have nowhere else to go but up, it seems that they’re finally getting the memo.
 Here’s how a few American cities are growing.

 The city by the Bay has a few issues that have historically held it back from sky-piercing structures.
 An early fear of earthquakes (and the fires they produce) was well-founded when cities were built of wood, but thanks to better engineering methods, tall buildings can be seismically sound.
 Now San Francisco needs to battle crippling height restrictions which limit skyscrapers to a very small area of the city, as well as a culture that’s known for fighting against any new development.

 The 1,070-foot supertall by Cesar Pelli is part of the massive Transbay Terminal development that will transform the city’s SoMa neighborhood.
 This was the skyscraper that sparked a new wave of tall buildings, and created a new district that’s luring other new developments.
 The Salesforce Tower should be finished in 2017.

 First and Mission Towers | Foster + Partners